Quick Definition: The Cocktail Party Effect says that people focus on the information most relevant to them (like our

 It’s clear there’s evidence supporting personalization.
 It compels customers to act, and they’re actively asking for more.
 In a recent study, Infosys found that 31% of customers wish their experiences were “far more” personalized.

 But why?
 The answer lies in a psychological principle known as the Cocktail Party Effect.

 What is the Cocktail Party Effect?

 The Cocktail Party Effect was discovered in the 1950s by a British Cognitive scientist named Colin Cherry.
 Cherry wanted to understand what people focus on and why.
 After researching the dynamics of a noisy room, he discovered something interesting.
 Our brain separates overlapping conversations and background noise into different auditory streams.
 It can then decide to ignore information that isn’t relevant.

-The Cocktail Party Effect says that people focus on information relevant to them (even in noisy environments).
+The Cocktail Party Effect says that people focus on the information most relevant to them (like our name, or personal information).
 According to a study published in the journal Brain Research, a key trigger for “tuning in” is when people hear their name.
 Given the research, it makes sense that brands start personalization efforts with a customer’s name.